 LANL recently released its $13 billion expansion proposal to accommodate increased pit production at the site.
 The expansion is part of a wider push across the country to ramp up the nuclear warhead manufacturing machine, according to Greg Mello, executive director of the Los Alamos Study Group.

 “We’re on the cusp at the moment of awakening the wolf in the domestic dog,” Mello told NM Political Report, adding that nuclear facilities across the country have increased production shifts and doubled staffs.
 “Everyone is hiring like crazy,” he said.

-Plutonium pits are the radioactive cores of nuclear warheads where the chemical reactions occur that causes the warhead to detonate.
-The U.S. made thousands of the cores during the Cold War, but pit production has all but stopped in the last thirty years.
+Plutonium pits are the radioactive cores of nuclear warheads where the chemical reactions occur that cause the warhead to detonate.
+The U.S. made thousands of cores during the Cold War, but pit production has all but stopped in the last thirty years.

 The ramp-up is years in the making, as successive presidential administrations have struggled to address how to modernize the U.S. nuclear stockpile.
 But nuclear watchdog groups worry an increase in pit production at LANL would have negative repercussions for the region.
 While LANL has touted the proposed economic benefits of its proposal for the area, activists argue the dangers outweigh the benefits.

 “For the region, it’s a question of priorities,” Mello said.
 “How much does the region want to identify with the plutonium manufacturing and processing?
 And is there still going to be this dream that plutonium is going to drive a better economy for northern New Mexico?
 I can’t think of much more ridiculous than that.”

 In February of 2018, the Trump administration released its Nuclear Posture Review, outlining the administration’s nuclear priorities for president’s term.
 In it, the Pentagon called for at least 80 plutonium pits to be produced per year by 2030, a significant increase over the current level of pit production, which had dropped to zero since 2011.